Loading...

 Paste your violation notice — we'll check it against Minnesota's statutes and return your defenses in under 60 seconds.
 No signup required.

 Step-by-step guide to challenging Minnesota HOA violations.
-Understand your hearing rights under §515B.3-102, the 30-day window to request a hearing, documentation strategies, and winning appeals.
+Understand your hearing rights under §515B.3-102, how to demand a hearing before a fine, documentation strategies, and winning appeals.

 Read Guide →Complete explanation of the Minnesota Common Interest Ownership Act (Chapter 515B).
 Your rights to records, meetings, voting, solar protections, and protections against unfair board behavior.

 Read Guide →Complete guide to Minnesota HOA fine limits.
 A $100-per-occurrence cap takes effect Jan 1, 2027; notice and a hearing are required.
-Understand lien authority under §515B.3-116 and solar/clothesline protections.
+Understand lien authority under §515B.3-116 and solar protections.

 Read Guide →Minnesota's HOA law is governed by the Minnesota Common Interest Ownership Act (MCIOA, Minn.
 Stat.
 Chapter 515B) , enacted in 1994 and based on the Uniform Common Interest Ownership Act (UCIOA).
 The MCIOA applies to condominiums, planned communities, and cooperatives.